Advertise with us

 Once you've entered and won several local contests and have worked your way up to state recipe contest stature, you may have gained enough confidence to enter a national contest where even bigger prizes (and stiffer competition) await:

-Pillsbury Bake-Off - The mother of all amateur recipe contests, the Pillsbury Bake-Off is held every two years offering a grand prize of $1 million to the winner.
+Pillsbury Bake-Off - The mother of all amateur recipe contests, the Pillsbury Bake-Off offers a grand prize of $1 million to the winner.

-The twist to the Pillsbury Bake-Off is that contestants must use at least two ingredients from a list of products made by Pillsbury.
+The twist to the Pillsbury Bake-Off is that contestants must use ingredients from a list of products made by Pillsbury.
 Beyond that, they aren't many regulations, and past winners have made a wide variety of dishes — from cookies to pies to paninis.

 More about cooking & baking contests around the Web: